SIXTH FORM CURRICULUM

 Alongside our academic provision, JAS students are supported by our unique ETHOS programme; this includes our Study and Life Skills programme which develops essential skills for when students move to university, our Options and Aspirations program, and our Tutor programme which gives students access to learning support when required.

-For more information, download our Sixth Form Prospectus or our Academic Provision Handbook
+For more information, download our Sixth Form Prospectus.

 Upon applying to join JAS Sixth Form students will be invited to attend a guidance interview with our Options and Aspirations Advisor.
 Guidance interviews provide personalised advice based on aspirations, and students will discover appropriate courses and pathways available to them at JAS.

 We know that there is an apparent correlation between a student’s passion and their likelihood to succeed, therefore whether attending a guidance meeting, or independently perusing our academic provision we advise students to consider, firstly, their interest and enthusiasm for the subject; secondly, the potential to help access university courses; and, thirdly, to think about their career aspirations.

 Universities offer their places based on qualifications gained and experiences established.
 Our pathways and provision are tailored to a student's interests and aspirations.

 Assessment is an integral part of our learning and teaching.
 It facilitates daily ongoing review of individual progress and impacts on planning and target-setting for each child.
 In each phase of the school, students will have personal learning targets based on assessment outcomes.
 Our students contribute to self- and peer-assessment to enable them to develop critical personal evaluation skills and so become successful and increasingly independent learners.

 In Sixth Form, baseline assessment at entry to Year 12 will be implemented to inform accurate planning of next steps.
 Regular formative and summative assessments in each subject will be used to track and monitor progress and to set aspirational targets for each student.